Best Time to Visit Egypt

 - Sham al Nessim (arrival of spring) – Easter Monday in April

-Visiting Egypt from June-August:
+Visiting Egypt in June-August:

-This is the peak summer with sweltering temperatures, scorching sun, and no rainfall.
+This is peak summer with sweltering temperatures, scorching sun, and no rainfall.
 It is definitely not the ideal time to visit Egypt (especially the southern regions) and the maximum temperature can go up to 45-50.
 Most of the famed attractions are located in the open desert and visiting them in such hot temperatures can really drain you.
 But it is the low tourist season and you can save a lot on accommodations, fares, and everything else.
 Additionally, you get to see the top sights sans the crowds and take some splendid clicks.
 The summer months can be used to stay at the swanky Red Sea Resorts, where the sea will be warm and prices more affordable.

 Visiting Egypt in September-October:

-The weather of Egypt in the autumn season is much cooler and it is a good time to visit Egypt.
+The weather in Egypt in the autumn season is much cooler and it is a good time to visit Egypt.
 The holiday season is over, temperatures have dipped a little, crowds are still thin, and prices are reasonable.
 Cruising on the Nile River or holidaying on the warm Mediterranean beaches are good options during September and October.